 Stay and Accommodation

 Crotone has several hotels and hostels in all budget ranges for visitors.
-The hotels would range from high range to budget accommodations and prices would generally depend on the tourist season.
-If you are planning to stay in the city for a longer time the best option would be to rent an apartment, there are several different options available in terms of location, apartment sizes and rentals.
-Some of the best hotels in the city are Hotel Villaggio Costa Tiziana, Hotel Palazzo Foti and Alberto Helios hotel
+The hotels range from high range to budget accommodations and prices generally depend on the tourist season.
+If you are planning to stay in the city for a longer time the best option is to rent an apartment, there are several different options available in terms of location, apartment sizes and rentals.
+Some of the best hotels in the city are Hotel Villaggio Costa Tiziana, Hotel Palazzo Foti and Alberto Helios hotel.

 Eating Out in Crotone

 Crotone has several different restaurants that offer various options to visitors in terms of cuisine, ambiance and drink choices.
 Most of the restaurants in Crotone are small and cozy, serving local regional dishes made from the freshest local produce and sea food.
 There are also several restaurant that serve high end gourmet cuisine that serve dishes from France, Spain and various Mediterranean dishes.
-Opting for the local dishes and fresh grilled sea food is the best option in Crotone if you want to experience the local gastronomical delights.
+Opting for the local dishes and fresh grilled sea food is the best option in Crotone, if you want to experience the local gastronomical delights.
 Like everything else in Crotone, the food here too is simple and wholesome.
-Some of the best restaurants in the city are Ristorante La Sosta da Marcello, Ristorante La Pignata Di Proeitto Giuseppe, Minniti, Ristorante Sparviero Due and several more.
+Some of the best restaurants in the city are Ristorante La Sosta da Marcello, Ristorante La Pignata Di Proietto Giuseppe, Minniti, Ristorante Sparviero Due and several more.
 All of these restaurants can be booked ahead of time.

 Shopping in Crotone

 Crotone does have a few shopping malls and stores that sell branded clothing and merchandise; however, the best thing to do in Crotone is to visit the local markets.
 The old quarter of the town has various winding alleyways that have small local shops that sell craft and trinkets of locally made varieties.
 The early morning fish market in Crotone is also worth a visit since it is so colorful and vibrant.
 Crotone is a good place to buy handicrafts and terracotta products that are locally made as souvenirs.

 By Irene Tischenko